 Choosing the right vendor

-Other factors you may like to weigh before buying is choosing the right store.
+Another factor you may like to weigh before buying is choosing the right store.
 Do not rely on dealers, especially ones who press you to make hasty decisions.
-Equip yourself with as much information as possible, its best to ask specific questions.
+Equip yourself with as much information as possible, it’s best to ask specific questions.
 In fact, online resources are also a great way of finding info.
-Your typical questions should round-up around the fibre content, country of origin, yarn quality as also per inch knot(in case of hand-knotted rugs).
+Your typical questions should round up around the fibre content, country of origin, yarn quality as also per inch knot(in case of hand-knotted rugs).
 Go online and do some research about what you plan to buy.
 There are some authentic online stores for some great modern designs as well.

 Rug Mark certification